Rishivedula-09/rishi-vedula-mridangam-portfolio/8matrai.md

 This made me realize rhythm also uses ideas like multiplication, division, and structured grouping.

+### Simple Logic Rule (for non-music readers)

+In this lesson, each line must fit inside a fixed cycle:

+- Total cycle = 8 matrais
+- Pattern total = sum of grouped units (like 4+4 or 2+2+4)

+If (pattern total) % 8 = 0 → the pattern resolves correctly.
+If not → the pattern must be adjusted to land correctly.

 ### What My Teacher Explained About Structure